Argentina's Congress approves pact with Iran to probe bombing

 The measure passed narrowly with 131 votes in favor and 113 against.

-“This is the chronicle of a failure foretold,” opposition lawmaker Eduardo Amadeo, an ex-ambassador to Washington, said during the debate, accusing the government of putting commerce before justice and criticizing Iran’s record on human rights.
+“This is the chronicle of a failure foretold,” said opposition lawmaker Eduardo Amadeo, an ex-ambassador to Washington, accusing the government of putting commerce before justice and criticizing Iran’s record on human rights.

-“We’re going to sell out the victims for a barrel of oil,” he said.
+“We’re going to sell out the victims for a barrel of oil.”

 Others cited Iran’s growing imports of farm goods from the South American nation, one of the world’s top grains suppliers, and said they feared the commission would undermine the evidence gathered by Argentine prosecutors so far.